Bots-United/jk_botti/addons/jk_botti/jk_botti_readme.txt

 --------------------
 2. What's new
 --------------------
+1.00:
+ * Remembers bots from config when recreating bots by min_bots/max_bots.
+ * Change bot connection times on server queries.
+   - Set 'bot_conntimes 1' in config file to have different connection times for each bot on server query.
+ * Tweaked code computing RunPlayerMove-msec.
+ * Bots don't see targets too early behind corners.

 0.57:
- * Waypoint files are saved compressed with zlib.
+ * Waypoint files are now compressed with zlib.

 0.56:
  * Fixed waypoint matrix creation being done right on map start on win32.